 Media Center Procedures:

-- Open each morning at 8:30 a.m. and remaining open Monday, Tuesday and Thursday afternoons until 3:05 p.m.
-The Media Center will be closed every Wednesday afternoon at 1:50 p.m. for staff development and on Friday afternoons at 2:50 p.m.
-Parents are welcome to spend time with their child reading, checking out books, doing homework or taking AR quizzes.
+- Open each morning at 8:30 a.m. and remaining open Monday, Tuesday, Thursday and Friday afternoons until 2:50 p.m.
+The Media Center will be closed every Wednesday afternoon at 1:50 p.m. for staff development.

-- Parents are always welcome to come in after school to check out materials.
+- Parents are always welcome to come in during school to hours to check out materials.

 - Staff members are available to help select books based on individual needs and interests.